 Her continued probation violation reminds us that, if sentenced to probation, it is important to strictly adhere to the terms of the probation to avoid further legal difficulties and criminal charges.
 If you are convicted of a crime in Oklahoma, your lawyer can help explain the terms of your probation to make sure you understand what is expected of you and what can happen if you violate probation.

 Probation is an important part of criminal sentencing in Oklahoma.
-While probation may occur in addition to a jail or prison sentence, it can also be a strong negotiating tool for an Oklahoma defense attorney who may be able to achieve probation instead of prison for his or her clients.
+While probation may occur in addition to a jail or prison sentence, it can also be a strong negotiating tool for a defense attorney who may be able to achieve probation instead of prison for his or her clients.
 Regardless of the reason for probation, violation of probation or parole will generally result in the revocation of the probation and the remainder of the sentence will take place behind bars.